-So, today I’m going to share with you the 7 steps for stress free exams that you, as a parent, can take to ensure you’re supporting your child along their journey.
+So, today I’m going to share with you the 7 steps for stress free exams that you, as a parent, can ensure you’re supporting your child along their journey.

 It can be tricky knowing how to best support your child as they prepare for exams.
 Seeing them flustered, worried, and exhausted can often times have you want to swoop in and save the day.
 But you can’t.